Open to roles · San Francisco

 Architecture & Infrastructure

-• Chose this stack around one constraint, that the operator never manages infrastructure: zero monthly cost, no cold starts, nothing to scale, with a documented path to Durable Objects if write concurrency ever demands it
+• Chose this stack around one constraint — the operator never manages infrastructure: no cold starts, nothing to scale, nothing to patch, with a documented path to Durable Objects if write concurrency ever demands it

 • UUID primary keys for distributed ID generation, E.164 phone normalization, and ExternalId-based cross-source deduplication throughout